 For a life-changing glimpse into South Africa’s history, do not miss the chance to tour Robben Island, home of the prison where Nelson Mandela spent almost two decades.
 Visitors can view Mandela’s actual prison cell on tours led by former inmates who describe their personal experiences and discuss the history of apartheid in South Africa.
 Ferries to the island depart from the Victoria & Alfred Waterfront throughout the day.

 Robben Island, situated seven miles north of Cape Town, has a colorful history which includes a leper colony, mental institution and the infamous prison.
 Cruise ship visitors can take a half-day tour of the island to learn about the apartheid-haunted past of South Africa, as well as the transformations that have taken place since its banishment in 1990.

-These three activities barely scratch the surface of ways to spend a day in Cape Town.
+These three Cape Town attractions barely scratch the surface of ways to spend a day in coty.
 If you have more time, here are a few more options to consider: